OlgaG-M/OlgaGrzywa-Michalec-PORTFOLIO/README.md

 WHY do I want to be a Software Tester?
 * because I have worked hard to develop skills that are relevant to this industry
-* in my opinion, this type of work gives never ending possibilities of development which brings me personal satisfaction
+* moreover, this type of work gives never ending possibilities of development which brings me personal satisfaction
 * a big adventage of being a QA is that this profession seems to be both creative and structured
-* I think my previous professional experience, sports career and soft skills fit perfectly for QA position:
+* I think my previous professional corporate experience, sports career and soft skills fit perfectly for QA position:

 I’m experienced, open-minded Senior Customer Service Specialist with flexible approach and can-do attitude.
-I am meticulous, persistent, patient with a passion for quality.
+I am meticulous, persistent, patient, with a passion for quality.
 Both empathetic and assertive.
 Works well within a team and individually.

-My goal is to become a proficient software tester.
-On this site I would like to share  my all gained experience.
+My goal is to become a proficient Software Tester.
+On this site I would like to share my all gained experience in order to come closer to make my dream come true.

 ## Skills